WATTx/iot-workshop/README.md

 7. Go to Examples > ESP8266 > Blink.

 8. Click the Upload button and wait for it.
+If all goes well, you should have a blinking blue LED on your Wemos.

 ## Step 3 - Download the Blynk App & Sign Up